- Black cats simply describe any cat that is black, while the Bombay cat is a specific crossbreed between Burmese cats and the American shorthair.

 Let’s take a moment and learn more about some of the differences between Bombay cats and black cats.

 Bombay Cat vs Black Cat: Eyes

-A key distinguishing feature for Bombay cats vs black cats is their eyes.
+A key distinguishing feature of Bombay cats vs black cats is their eyes.
 Bombay cats are bred for their golden or copper eyes, a unique color that some black cats can also share.
 However, Bombay cats have to have these copper eyes in order to be considered true Bombay cats- there are no Bombay cats with eyes of another color.

-Black cats can have blue, green, brown, or golden eyes, while Bombay cats will only ever have golden or copper colored eyes.
+Black cats can have blue, green, brown, or golden eyes, while Bombay cats will only ever have golden or copper-colored eyes.
 In addition, black cats tend to have smaller eyes than Bombay cats do; Bombay cats were bred to have larger eyes.
 While Bombay cats can experience more health difficulties because of their larger eyes, this is a key difference in telling these two cats apart.

 Bombay Cat vs Black Cat: Body Shape and Fur

 The overall body shape is another difference between Bombay cats vs black cats.
 Bombay cats were bred with the panther in mind, so their bodies are compact and muscular; most black cats have longer and leaner bodies.
 This is another feature that can lead to a Bombay cat having more health issues than the average black cat.

 A Bombay cat also has a very distinct coat when compared to the average black cat.
 A black cat can have either long or short fur of varying degrees of shininess, while Bombay cats only have short black fur with a velvety sheen to it.
 Bombay cats are also black throughout their bodies- their noses and paw pads are also black, a feature that many black cats don’t share.